-Many of the cancer lines that are commonly used in cancer research were established decades ago and have not always been propagated under standardized culture conditions.
-These cell lines have been useful for in vitro experiments to understand cancer biology, biochemistry, and drug targets.
-However, drawing conclusions about how in vitro observations may relate to clinical biology is challenging for the following reasons:
+Many of the cancer lines that are commonly used in cancer research were established decades ago.
+These cell lines have been useful for in vitro experiments to study cancer biology, biochemistry, and drug targets.
+However, drawing conclusions about how in vitro observations may relate to clinical biology is challenging because cancer cell lines:

-- Cancer cell lines are not associated with clinical information from patients.
+- are not associated with clinical information from the patient.

-- The cell lines’ genetic relatedness to the original tumors are unknown, and molecular characterization including assessment of genomes and transcriptomes of the model, until recently, were mostly not available.
+- genomic relatedness to the parent tumor is unknown, and molecular characterization including assessment of genomes and transcriptomes of these cell lines, until recently, were mostly unavailable.

-Next-generation cancer model systems present a unique opportunity for the scientific community to study individual human tumors in vitro to further advance knowledge of subjects such as cancer biology, biochemistry, and exposure to perturbagens.
-The next-generation cancer models that result from the efforts of the HCMI will serve as excellent tools for the support of personalized medicine research and give insight into the pathways that influence tumor progression.
+Next-generation cancer model systems present a unique opportunity for the scientific community to study individual human tumors in vitro to further advance knowledge in a variety of research areas such as cancer biology, biochemistry, and exposure to perturbagens.
+The next-generation cancer models that result from the efforts of HCMI will serve as excellent tools to support precision oncology research and give insight into the pathways that influence tumor progression.

 The goal of HCMI is to generate models from many human cancer subtypes, including breast, colorectal, esophageal, glioblastoma, bladder, thyroid, and pancreas.
 Model development for rare, pediatric cancers including neuroblastoma, Wilms tumor, and Ewing sarcoma has begun.
 In the future, models may be generated from ovarian, head and neck, kidney and rare cancer types.